 We didn’t have a guide as I was with a friend who had previously done the hike and knew the way, but I wouldn’t have been comfortable doing this hike on my own.

-Time required: 2-hours at least round-trip.
+Time required: 2 hours at least round-trip.
 More if you want to swim.

-13. Middleham Falls Dominica
+13. Middleham Falls Hike Dominica

 Even though I hiked the Middleham Falls trail in the rain, it was still one of my favorite hikes in Dominica.